 - However, you can no longer open the database using the version of access earlier than version to which you have converted the database.

 Solution 3: Automatic Solution To Fix “The Database In An Unexpected State” Access Database Error!

 Access Repair And Recovery software is particularly designed to repair corrupt or damaged mdb or accdb files.
 It comes with powerful algorithm that scans even severely corrupted access database files.
-It also has highly interactive GUI that helps user to easily operate and repair Access database without making changes in the original structure of the file.
-It easily restores damage or corrupt tables, queries, indexes and other data.
+This tool is having highly interactive GUI that helps user to easily operate and repair Access database without making changes in the original structure of the file. the software tool is well suited to easily restores damage or corrupt tables, queries, indexes and other data.